boring-dragon/nut-log-chart/README.md

 ![screenshot](screenshot.PNG)

-Get a detailed overview of your Nut Logs💦
+Get a detailed overview of your Nut Logs💦.
+More features for this web app is planned and will be added soon.
+If you have any ideas you are welcome to share.
+You are welcome to improve and send pull requests.

 ## Setup